NgTuanHung051103/docs/hungnt/UC_LP04_Manage_Learning_Path_Items.md

 - **Condition:** At step 8, Teacher clicks category-specific "Add Reading" button
 - **Steps:**
-  1. System opens "Add Reading to Learning Path" modal with same 30%-70% layout
+  1. System opens "Add Reading to Learning Path" modal with same 30%-70% layout 1.a The right panel's difficulty filter is initialized to the current learning path's `difficulty_level` (auto-applied).
+This modal is pre-filtered by category but the teacher may change the difficulty filter to another value.
   2. Left panel shows only the selected category (highlighted, non-interactive)
   3. Right panel shows only readings from that specific category
   4. Teacher can search and filter readings in right panel (same as Alternative 1)
+  - By default the difficulty filter value in the modal equals the learning path's difficulty_level so readings shown initially match the path level.
   5. Teacher selects readings and clicks "Select" button
   6. System adds readings to learning path within that category group
+  - If any selected reading has difficulty different from the path's difficulty_level, show a non-blocking warning (MSG_11) with options: "Continue Add" or "Cancel" before performing the add.
+Choosing Continue will proceed to add; Cancel will abort selection.
   7. Modal closes and table refreshes showing new readings in category
 - **Result:** Selected readings added to learning path within specific category grouping